Howard Hubbard: Retirement, marriage, and death

 Hubbard submitted his required letter of resignation to Pope Francis on October 31, 2013, when he reached the age of 75.
-On February 11, 2014, the Vatican announced that Pope Francis had accepted Hubbard's resignation and appointed Bishop Edward Scharfenberger as his successor.
+On February 11, 2014, the Vatican announced that the Pope had accepted Hubbard's resignation and appointed Bishop Edward Scharfenberger as his successor.
 Following his retirement, he was known as bishop emeritus of the Albany diocese.

 In 2019, Hubbard announced that he was taking a voluntary leave of absence from public ministry until a clergy abuse claim against him was resolved.

 Hubbard suffered a heart attack in July 2015 and a stroke in July 2022.

 In November 2022, Hubbard petitioned the Vatican to laicize him, explaining that he was already unable to function as a priest due to the diocese's policy of barring any clergy with active investigations from public ministry.
 The diocese said that was not their policy and that Hubbard had removed himself from active ministry.

 In July 2023, at age 84, Hubbard married a woman in a civil ceremony.
 Bishop Scharfenberger stated that the Catholic Church did not recognize the marriage because the Vatican had not granted Hubbard's request for laicization.

 A month after he was married, Hubbard suffered another stroke and was hospitalized.
 He died in Albany on August 19, 2023 at age 84.
 He was survived by his widow, Jennifer Barrie Hubbard, and by 13 nieces and nephews.